System Design Space

 2016

-Lyft publishes Envoy as a modern L4/L7 proxy to standardize service networking across heterogeneous languages and runtime stacks.
+Lyft publishes Envoy as a modern L7 proxy to standardize service networking across microservices written in different languages and runtime stacks.

 2017

-Envoy enters CNCF and quickly becomes a core data-plane building block in Kubernetes-native environments.
+Envoy enters CNCF and quickly becomes a foundational data-plane component in Kubernetes-centered platforms.

 2018